 1.Know your road rules with regard to pedestrians.

-Remember that book, CD or app that you memorised to get that slip of paper that allows you to drive?
-Well in that there was a number of rules regarding pedestrians.
+Remember that book, CD or app that you memorized to get your learners permit that allows you to drive?
+Well in that there were a number of rules regarding pedestrians.
 After being on the road for a long time, driving experience and common sense kicks in, however sometimes it doesn’t hurt to have our minds refreshed on the basic rules of the road.

 With regard to pedestrians, there are multiple scenarios where they have the right of way on the road.
 If you are driving and a pedestrian is already crossing a road, then they have the right of way.
 Similarly, if you pull up to a zebra crossing and a pedestrian is waiting to cross then they have the right of way.
 Additionally, if you see a pedestrian at a pelican crossing and the amber light is flashing, then it is your responsibility as a driver to halt and wait for the pedestrian to safely cross the road before continuing.